What Pyramid Head Represents in Silent Hill 2: Trauma, Guilt, and Punishment

-Pyramid Head, also known as the Red Pyramid Thing, is one of the most iconic and terrifying antagonists in video game history, making his debut in Silent Hill 2 (2001).
+Pyramid Head, occasionally known as the Red Pyramid Thing, is one of the most iconic and terrifying antagonists in video game history, making his debut in Silent Hill 2 (2001).
 His presence looms large not just as a figure of horror, but as a profound psychological symbol that delves into the mind of the game’s protagonist, James Sunderland.
 Unlike traditional video game villains, Pyramid Head operates on a much deeper psychological level, embodying themes of guilt, punishment, sexual repression, and the unconscious mind.

 This article explores Pyramid Head from a psychoanalytical and symbolic lens, aiming to uncover who—or what—Pyramid Head represents.
-By examining his design, behaviors, and narrative function within the game, we can uncover his role as a manifestation of James Sunderland's guilt and desire for self-punishment.
+By examining his design, behaviours, and narrative function within the game, we can uncover his role as a manifestation of James Sunderland's guilt and desire for self-punishment.

 Spoiler Warning: